Twelve Apostles of Mexico: Schools

-The education of natives - especially their children - was a crucial practice in relation to their evangelization.
+The education of natives – especially their children – was a crucial practice in relation to their evangelization.
 Thus, schools became institutions of power and control.
 Following Cortés and his successful military conquests in the Valley of Mexico, Texcoco was the location of school established by three Franciscans, one of which was Pedro de Gante.
 In 1524, the Franciscan Twelve followed de Gante's example, establishing schools in Tlatelolco-Mexico City, Tlaxcala, and Huejotzingo, to name a few.

 Pueblos de Indios

 The aforementioned pueblos de indios, also known as "reducciones indígenas", were methods used to centralize native living structures.
 Pueblos were promoted by the Spanish authorities in the second half of the 16th century, starting with a royal decree in 1548.
-They were devised not only to more easily instruct the population in Christianity and evangelize, but in order to carry out a more efficient collection of taxes.
+They were devised to more easily instruct the population in Christianity and evangelize, and carry out a more efficient collection of taxes.

 Mission churches (Conventos)

-The Franciscan Twelve initiated the sociopolitical tool of the "Mission church", which accordingly benefitted both the Roman Catholic Church and Spanish Crown (often inextricably linked in early Spanish-American relations).
-This began after Pope Paul III's Sublimis Deus decree in 1537 that native persons were not "savages" and instead human beings with souls and possessing the intellectual capability of understanding - and thus adopting the beliefs of - Christianity; this ended the mass subjection of native populations to enslavement, though not eliminating this practice in entirety.
+The Franciscan Twelve initiated the sociopolitical tool of the "Mission church", which benefitted both the Roman Catholic Church and Spanish Crown, often inextricably linked in early Spanish-American relations.
+This began after Pope Paul III's Sublimis Deus decree in 1537, that native persons were not "savages" and instead human beings with souls and possessing the intellectual capability of understanding – and thus adopting the beliefs of – Christianity.
+This ended the mass subjection of native populations to enslavement, though not eliminating this practice in entirety.

-Thus, religious orders sent their piety to New Spain in droves particularly between the years of 1523 to 1580.
-Among these religious orders were such orders as the Dominicans, the Franciscans, Augustinians, and the Jesuits.
-These orders were employed to convert the native inhabitants and thus expand the hold of Christianity.
+Thus, religious orders sent their piety to New Spain in droves particularly between 1523 and 1580.
+Among these religious orders were the Dominicans, the Franciscans, Augustinians, and the Jesuits.
+These orders were employed to convert the native inhabitants and expand the hold of Christianity.
 To do so, friars built mission churches (conventos in Spanish) in indigenous communities.
-These churches acted as the home base of the religious militia consisting of these orders' friars, and served to not only empower the Church through acting as bases of conversion, but also facilitated the colonization of New Spain without the use of a standing army.
+These churches acted as the home base of the religious militia consisting of these orders' friars, and served to empower the Church through acting as bases of conversion, and facilitated the colonization of New Spain without the use of a standing army.